enoe-one/clan-nuke/README.md

 ---

-## 🎮 Rejoindre la CFWT
+## 🎮 Join CFWT

-Merci d’avoir pris le temps de découvrir la CFWT.
+Thank you for taking the time to learn about CFWT.

-Nous avons hâte de vous retrouver **en jeu** et au sein de notre communauté.
+We look forward to meeting you **in-game** and welcoming you into our community.

-🔗 **Discord officiel** :
+🔗 **Official Discord**:
 [https://discord.gg/CxwtnUpe](https://discord.gg/CxwtnUpe)

 ---

-*CFWT — Une coalition organisée, tournée vers l’avenir.*
+*CFWT — A structured coalition, focused on the future.*